 The mirror solution is not a solution to the stated problem: It doesn’t make the elevator faster.

 Instead, it proposes a different understanding of the problem.
 Reframing is not focused on finding the “real” problem, but to identify if there is a better one to solve.

 We believe the idea that of a single "root problem" to an issue is always misleading.

-We see that problems are typically multi-causal and can be addressed in many ways.
-So we approach each client engagement as unique, evaluating business challenges from a new perspective, to design better solution.
+We see that customer challenges are typically multi-causal and can be addressed in many ways.
+So we approach each client engagement as unique, evaluating customer challenges from a new perspective, to design better solution.